M250 light machine gun: History

 In January 2019, the United States military began the Next Generation Squad Weapon Program to find replacements for the M4 carbine and M249 Squad Automatic Weapon.
-In September 2019, SIG Sauer submitted their designs.
-The M250's design is an offshoot of the MG 338 which SIG was also developing for SOCOM.
-The M250 light machine gun and M7 rifle were designed to fire the 6.8×51mm SIG Fury cartridge in response to concerns that improvements in body armor would diminish the effectiveness of the 5.56×45mm NATO (used in the M4 carbine and M249 Squad Automatic Weapon) and 7.62×51mm NATO (used in the M240 medium machine gun).
+In September 2019, SIG Sauer submitted prototypes of the M7 rifle and M250 light machine gun.
+The design of the XM250 was derived from the SIG Sauer MMG 338 which SIG was also developing for the United States Special Operations Command (SOCOM).
+The M250 light machine gun and M7 rifle were designed for the 6.8×51mm Common Cartridge in response to concerns that improvements in body armor would diminish the effectiveness of the 5.56×45mm NATO (used in the M4 carbine and M249 Squad Automatic Weapon) and 7.62×51mm NATO (used in the M240 medium machine gun).